pollfish/docs/android-v6/universal.md

 <br/>

-> **Note:** It's important that you include this disclosure both in the privacy policy posted on Google Play but also in the privacy policy included in your app, as described in [Google's Developer Privacy Policy](https://play.google.com/about/privacy-security/personal-sensitive/)
+> **Note:** It's important that you include this disclosure both in the privacy policy posted on your App Store but also in the privacy policy included in your app.

 <br/>